abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Products and sums
 ---

-While we are rehashing diagrams from the previous chapters, let's look at the diagram defining the *sum* of two objects in a category.
+While we are rehashing diagrams from the previous chapters, let's look at the diagram defining the *coproduct* of two objects in a category.

 ![Joins as coproduct](coproduct_join.svg)